-1. Money.
-You can earn while you learn
+Money - earn while you learn

 For those who have done A-Levels, choosing the higher apprenticeship route over university may mean you miss out on the full ‘student experience’, but apprenticeships offer access to highly competitive industries and significantly increase job prospects.
 And you won’t be landed with student debt at the end of it!

-2. Gain qualifications to unlock your career path and develop your business
+Unlock your career path and develop your business

 Higher and degree apprenticeships are an alternative to traditional university study, giving employees the opportunity to gain a higher qualification and learn professional skills – with an emphasis on a business’s needs.
 While apprentices benefit from increased skills and enhanced employability, employers gain greater productivity, insight into the latest skills and knowledge and improved competitiveness.

 Respect and independence

 Gaining an apprenticeship will earn you the very best kinds of respect – self-respect and the respect of your peers and mentors.
 For those starting out, it can give you the confidence to go forward, and for those already at senior level, it can help you develop all that knowledge into valuable tools to drive your career and business.